Jenni Byrne: Political career

-Byrne became involved in politics at age 16, when she joined the Reform Party.
+Byrne became involved in politics at age 16 when she joined the Reform Party.
 Byrne's father, Jerry, had joined the same party to protest the Liberals' long-gun registry.
 She eventually became the President of the student Reform Party Club at the University of Ottawa.
 In a media interview, Byrne cited her concerns over debt reduction and tax cuts and how they were more important to her generation than to her parents' generation: "It's great for them to say don’t cut here or there, but they won't be the ones affected by (the debt).
 They’re in their late 40s and they will probably still benefit from government programs.
 But Canada looks like a bleak place for me by the time I'm their age."

-Byrne has been called Prime Minister Harper's "single best political organizer", a dedicated Harper loyalist who believed in the party during its darkest days.
+Once referred to as "the most powerful woman in Ottawa," Byrne has been called Prime Minister Harper's "single best political organizer", a dedicated Harper loyalist who believed in the party during its darkest days.
 She is also known for her tenacity and possesses "a single-minded unwillingness to put up with people screwing around."

-Conservative Party
+Stephen Harper's Conservative Party

 In 2009, she became the Director of Political Operations for the Conservative Party of Canada following the appointment of Doug Finley to the Senate of Canada.

 Byrne was the deputy national campaign manager in the 2006, 2008, and 2011 federal elections, serving under Doug Finley.
 Between elections, Byrne served in several roles in the Prime Minister's Office, including advisor to Chief of Staff Ian Brodie and Director of Issues Management, and at the headquarters of the Conservative Party of Canada.

 In the 2011 campaign she was promoted to national campaign manager due to the ill health of Doug Finley.
 She served as campaign manager of the machine designed and largely still run by Finley, taking the pressure off him to allow his pursuit of cancer treatment.
 Byrne's responsibilities were overseeing the day-to-day operations of Finley’s campaign, what The Hill Times called "one [of] the most efficient, richest, and iron-disciplined campaign machines in Canadian political history."

-Return to Prime Minister's Office

 In August 2013, Byrne left her job as the Conservative Director of Political Operations and returned to the Prime Minister's Office as co-Deputy Chief of Staff.

 Campaign manager for 2015 election

-In October 2014 the Conservative Party announced that Byrne would lead the campaign in the 42nd Canadian federal election.
+In October 2014 the Conservative Party announced that Byrne would lead the campaign in the 2015 Canadian federal election.
 Shortly before the election, Byrne was reported to have left the Conservative Party's campaign office in Ottawa and returned to Calgary.
 The Conservative government lost power to the Liberals, who won a majority of the seats.
 After the election, a number of Conservatives blamed Byrne for her role in the party's defeat and criticized her management style.
 Byrne's contract expired after the election.
+After the election, she joined Bayfield Strategy as vice-president of strategic communications.